DOI-ONRR/blog-nrrd/src/pages/Publishing-Federal-Sales-Data/index.md

 - Our team wanted to increase user and stakeholder participation in our design work;
 - SMEs had the in-depth content knowledge we needed, as well as ideas of how customers might use this data.

 Participatory design encourages product teams to include users in every step of the design process.
 Due to project restrictions, we were not able to include external users in the design studios.
 However, some of our SMEs were also users of this federal sales dataset and NRRD, so we were able to include some actual users into our design studios.
-After the design studios, we performed user research on the prototypes and draft webpages with ONRR and U.S. Department of the Interior employees.
+After the design studios, we performed user research on the prototypes and draft webpages with ONRR and U.S. Department of the Interior (DOI) employees.
 This allowed us to gather user feedback and make impactful updates.
 Now that the dataset is public, we plan to include external users in future research studies.

 ## Background
 This project started with requirements from outside of our agency.
 ONRR received a [recommendation](https://www.oversight.gov/sites/default/files/oig-reports/DOI/Final-Inspection-ReportEffectiveRoyaltyRatesPublic.pdf) from the Office of the Inspector General (OIG) to “Develop and implement a means of communicating the oil and gas effective royalty rates to stakeholders and decision makers on an ongoing basis.”
 Due to the short project timeline, we were unable to perform discovery research.
 This research would have helped us assess the demand for including effective royalty rate data on our public sites.
 However, in past user research studies, participants requested federal sales data on NRRD.
 The federal sales dataset includes the effective royalty rate.
 Publishing the federal sales dataset would meet the OIG recommendation and user needs.